-In this section, we develop a depthwise non-local neural network based on our proposed module.
-The proposed network consists of an encoder, an atrous spatial pyramid pooling (ASPP) module [55] and a decoder, as shown in Figure 5.
-The encoder contains 7 inverted residual modules, 2 depthwise non-local modules and several regular convolution layers.
-Each inverted residual (IR) module is composed of one or multiple inverted residual blocks.
-The hyper-parameters of these abovementioned IR modules follow the setting in [6].
+In this section, we develop a depthwise nonlocal neural network based on our proposed module.
+The proposed network consists of an encoder, an atrous spatial pyramid pooling (ASPP) module [55], and a decoder, as shown in Fig. 5.
+The encoder contains seven IR modules, two DNL modules, and several regular convolution layers.
+Each IR module consists of one or multiple IR blocks.
+The hyperparameters of these above-mentioned IR modules follow the setting in [6].

-Our proposed depthwise non-local modules are located between some of the inverted residual modules to strengthen non-local correlations among all feature map channels.
-Since the computational complexity of the proposed module grows quadratically with respect to the number of channels and cubically w.r.t the spatial resolution of input feature map, we place the proposed module at middle levels of the network.
-The first depthwise non-local module is placed behind the third inverted residual module.
-The second one is inserted after the fourth inverted residual module.
-After the third inverted residual module, the feature map has shrunk to the smallest spatial size, 1/8 of the original image size, while the number of channels is still reasonably small.
-Thus positioning the proposed modules at middle levels helps lower the computational cost incurred by these modules.
-Theoretically DNL modules can be placed at any position of a backbone network.
+Our proposed DNL modules are located between some of the IR modules to strengthen nonlocal correlations among all feature map channels.
+Since the computational complexity of the proposed module grows quadratically with respect to the number of channels and cubically with respect to the spatial resolution of the input feature map, we place the proposed module at the middle levels of the network.
+The first DNL module is placed behind the third IR module.
+The second one is inserted after the fourth IR module.
+After the third IR module, the feature map has shrunk to the smallest spatial size, 1/8 of the original image size, while the number of channels is still reasonably small.
+Thus, positioning the proposed modules at middle levels helps lower the computational cost incurred by these modules.
+Theoretically, DNL modules can be placed at any position of a backbone network.
 How the position of a DNL module affect its performance and efficiency is investigated in Section IV-C.

-The atrous spatial pyramid pooling module in Fig. 5 concatenates the feature maps produced from the five parallel layers along the depth dimension.
-These five parallel layers are respectively a 1×1 pointwise convolution, three dilated 3×3 convolutions and an image pooling layer.
-The dilation rates of the three atrous convolutions are 6, 12, and 18 respectively.
+The ASPP module in Fig. 5 concatenates the feature maps produced from the five parallel layers along the depth dimension.
+These five parallel layers are, respectively, a 1×1 pointwise convolution, three dilated 3×3 convolutions, and an image pooling layer.
+The dilation rates of the three atrous convolutions are 6, 12, and 18, respectively.
 All of these five parallel layers produce 256-channel feature maps.
-The image pooling layer consists of a global spatial averaging sub-layer and a pointwise convolution that converts the number of output channels to 256.
+The image pooling layer consists of a global spatial averaging sublayer and a pointwise convolution that converts the number of output channels to 256.
 The ASPP module produces a 1280-channel feature map.
-The decoder takes the output of both the ASPP module and the third inverted residual module as a combination of high-level and low-level inputs.
-The decoder reduces the number of channels in the high-level input to 256 while increasing the number of channels in the low-level input to 48 using pointwise convolutions following a 2D batch normalization layer.
-Finally, the low-level and highlevel features are concatenated to predict a dense saliency map via a 1×1 convolution.
+The decoder takes the output of both the ASPP module and the third IR module as a combination of highlevel and low-level inputs.
+The decoder reduces the number of channels in the high-level input to 256 while increasing the number of channels in the low-level input to 48 using pointwise convolutions following a 2-D batch normalization layer.
+Finally, the low-level and high-level features are concatenated to predict a dense saliency map via a 1×1 convolution.